Overv/VulkanTutorial/10_Multisampling.md

 }
 ```

 Now that we have multisampled color buffer in place it's time to take care of depth.
-Modify `createDepthResources` and create a multisampled depth buffer:
+Modify `createDepthResources` and add creation steps for a multisampled depth buffer:

 ```c++
 void createDepthResources() {